rohithegde/rohithegde.github.com/_posts/2023-07-16-aws-solutions-architect-associate-certificate.md

   not identified on the exam.
   ```

-- Due to this, there was no way to predict my marks.
+- Due to this, there was no way to correctly predict my marks.
 I might have done well with those 15 questions and not so well in the ones that mattered.
 Oh well, atleast I got the shiny certification logo :smile:.

 ## Final thoughts